telerik/maui-docs/controls/dataform/headers.md

 # .NET MAUI DataForm Headers

-DataForm has a headers for the Editors and for the Groups.
+DataForm has headers for the Editors and for the Groups.

 ## Header in Editors